pdmosses/msos-in-prolog/docs/index.md

 ```
 (`b` was bound to location `loc(2)`, and `sigma+` is the final store.)

-# Specifying MSOS in Prolog
+## Specifying MSOS in Prolog

-The MSOS specified in Prolog in this website relates to the following paper:
+The MSOS specified in Prolog in this website is from the following paper:

 - *Modular Structural Operational Semantics (MSOS)*
   Peter D. Mosses